 - Nearly 77% of companies say their relationship with technology investment is average or above average.

-While 55% of companies believe without a digital transformation they have less than a year before they start to lose market share
+While 55% of companies believe that they have less than a year without a digital transformation process before they start to lose market share.

 5. A mode of collecting real-time data

-Here real-time is key.
+Here real-time is critical.
 A company possesses data about not only what a customer is doing right now but what they have been doing in the historical context, i.e., what they did yesterday, or the day before.
-It has a lot more data to use and make informed decisions about what the customer will do tomorrow and use this information to better its strategy.
+It has a lot more data to use and make informed decisions about what the customer will do tomorrow and use it to better its strategy.

 A customer data platform that provides a unified view of all the collected information and interaction data is recommended to simplify collecting and assessing real-time data from multiple sources.

 Nowadays, as technology investment has risen, businesses thrive on what they know about their customer.
-This enables the marketing teams to focus on targeted markets, which would eventually result in more brand recognition, higher value, higher sales, and faster growth of the business.
+It enables the marketing teams to focus on targeted markets, resulting in more brand recognition, higher value, higher sales, and faster growth of the business.

 7. A Differentiator

-Constant innovation is key to achieving company goals and innovation and business technology go hand in hand.
-For customers, the social currency/value of a company is directly proportional to how tech integrated its functions are.
+Constant innovation is key to achieving company goals, and design and business technology go hand in hand.
+For customers, a company’s social currency/value is directly proportional to how tech integrated its functions are.
 Being ahead of the curve is an immediate requirement, or else a competitor might begin outperforming the company in question.

 8. A means of Security

 Data is the new oil.
 This statement has been heard before, but it still rings true.
 A breach can influence public opinion and could even put an organization out of business.
-Investing in technology and information security keeps employee and customer data safe from unauthorised access.
+Investing in IT transformation strategy and Security keeps employee and customer data safe from unauthorized access.

-According to Norton’s report, the 2019 fiscal year’s budget of the US President allocated $15 billion to cyber-security programs
+According to Norton’s report, the 2019 fiscal year’s US President’s budget allocated $15 billion to cyber-security programs.

-Secure environments can be created by business owners to curate sensitive business or consumer information.
-Most business technology or software development programs are built to be as user-friendly as possible and business owners with minuscule backgrounds in information technology can make the most of these business technology solutions.
+Business owners can create secure environments to curate sensitive business or consumer information.
+Most business technology or software development programs are built to be as user-friendly as possible, and business owners with little background in information technology can make the most of these digital transformation services.

 9. An edge over the competition

 Investing in technology is not only a way to gain an advantage over a competitor; it is now a vital instrument in scaling a business.
 Sears used tech acquired data to reduce time in rolling out marketing campaigns from eight weeks to one week.
-Patient stays at hospitals dropped by 14% when secure messaging apps were used as the official mode of communication.
+The patient stays at hospitals dropped by 14% when secure messaging apps were used as the official communication mode.

 Businesses that shifted from PSTN to VoIP saved $920K every year in employee productivity.
 These are just a few examples of what investing in technology can offer a company.